 The availability and levels of reimbursement by governmental and other third party payors affect the market for our product candidates.
 The efficacy, safety, performance and cost-effectiveness of our product candidates and of any competing products will determine the availability and level of reimbursement.
 Reimbursement and healthcare payment systems in international markets vary significantly by country, and include both government sponsored healthcare and private insurance.
 To obtain reimbursement or pricing approval in some countries, we may be required to produce clinical data, which may involve one or more clinical trials, that compares the cost-effectiveness of our products to other available therapies.
 We may not obtain international reimbursement or pricing approvals in a timely manner, if at all.
-Our failure to receive international reimbursement or pricing approvals would negatively impact market acceptance of our products in the international markets in which those approvals are sought.
+Our failure to receive international reimbursement or pricing approvals approvals are sought.